Mansourx83/news_app/README.md

 - **Category-wise News:** Users can explore news articles categorized into topics such as Technology, Business, Health, and more.
 - **Real-time Updates:** The app leverages an API to fetch real-time data, keeping users informed with the latest news.
 - **Responsive Design:** Built with Flutter, the app offers a responsive design that adapts to different screen sizes, providing a seamless experience on both phones and tablets.
-- **Search Functionality:** Users can search for specific topics or keywords to find articles of interest quickly.

 ## Tech Stack